-Group administrators can invite people your child does not know into group chats.
-Some of these and post age-inappropriate messages.

-Chain messages are often shared through WhatsApp.
+- Group administrators can invite people your child does not know into group chats.
+Some of these and post age-inappropriate messages. - Some WhatsApp groups can contain images and nessages which can cause distress to children. messages and sexual content. - Chain messages are often shared through WhatsApp.
 These pressure children to post them on to their contacts, e.g. by claiming that failure to do so can result in the child or a family member dying.
-Many children find such messages distressing but also feel they must share them with others due to fear of message.
-She house and killed her and buried her in a added to any groups that their contacts add them to.
-If your child leaves the group the administrator can add them straight back in.
+Many children find such messages distressing but also feel they must share them with others due to fear of and killed him.
+A girl named Loran got this message.
+She aughed and deleted it.
+I later came to her house and killed her and buried her in a sesert.
+A boy named